newbieYoung/Simple-Crop/README-en.md

 	</tr>
 	<tr>
 		<td>maxScale</td>
-		<td>Maximum zoom factor, If the cropped picture is enlarged to the set maximum zoom factor and still cannot completely fill the crop frame, the maximum zoom factor will be forced to equal Math.ceil( Initial zoom factor to fill the crop frame ).</td>
+		<td>Maximum zoom factor, If the cropped picture is enlarged to the set maximum zoom factor and still cannot completely fill the crop box, the maximum zoom factor will be forced to equal Math.ceil( Initial zoom factor to fill the crop box ).</td>
 		<td>Not Wechat</td>
 	</tr>
 </table>